Undeveloped/api/domain_transaction_engine/v1/domain_pool.md

 post /api/integrator/v1/dp/demand/exact/<domain_name>
 ```

 Currently we have three possible options from exact match queries.
-Domains with a price will return a so called called buy now (BUY_NOW) price, domains where the buyer can only make an offer (MAKE_OFFER) returns no price and finally domains that might be for sale (MAYBE_FOR_SALE) will also be classified as such to identify they are registered but unused.
-The last option is great when you want to offer our buyer brokerage service directly from your search.
-This service will be expanded soon with a fixed revenue share model.
+Domains with a price will return a so called called buy now (BUY_NOW) price, domains where the buyer can only make an offer (MAKE_OFFER) returns no price and finally domains that have a lease option available (LEASE_TO_OWN) will also be classified as such.

 **Buy now domains**
 ```